brittneykernan/grokking-algorithms/README.md

 # grokking-algorithms
-JavaScript exercises from Grokking Algorithms by Aditya Y. Bhargava
+JavaScript exercises by me from Grokking Algorithms by Aditya Y. Bhargava